 Biological evolution has solved many challenging molecular problems with breathtaking effectiveness.
 Researchers have begun to harness the remarkable power of evolution to address problems of their own choosing, rather than of nature’s choosing.
 In this lecture, Liu will describe the development and first applications of phageassisted continuous evolution (PACE), a method that enables proteins to evolve continuously in the laboratory for the first time, accelerating the speed of laboratory evolution ~100fold.
 The Liu group has used PACE to rapidly evolve a wide variety of proteins with the potential to serve as novel therapeutic agents, as well as to study the reproducibility and path dependence of evolution over thousands of generations in a practical time frame.
 Liu will also describe a recent effort to use PACE to address a major problem facing worldwide agricultural productivity: the rise of insects resistant to a widely used protein insecticide.

 Liu has earned several university-wide distinctions for undergraduate and graduate student teaching at Harvard, including the Joseph R. Levenson Memorial Teaching Prize in 2007, the Roslyn Abramson Award in 2003, and a Harvard College Professorship in 2007.
-Liu has published more than 130 papers in chemical biology, molecular biology, and organic chemistry.
-His research accomplishments have earned distinctions including the American Chemical Society Pure Chemistry Award and the American Chemical Society Arthur C. Cope Young Scholar Award.
+Liu has published more than 145 papers in chemical biology, molecular biology, and organic chemistry.
+His research accomplishments have earned distinctions including the American Chemical Society Pure Chemistry Award, the American Chemical Society Arthur C. Cope Young Scholar Award, and the Ronald Breslow Award for Achievement in Biomimetic Chemistry.
+Nature Biotechnology named Liu one of the top 20 translational researchers in the world in 2015.

 Photo credit: Martin Adolfsson